How do I create a new CIO?

-I cannot find my CIO in the list of organizations on @UVA.
+I cannot find my CIO in the list of organizations on Hoos Involved.
 What does that mean?

-This likely means that your CIO is frozen or inactive.
-Groups are frozen if they did not renew, complete the Town Hall Requirements (in August), or for other various reasons.
+This likely means that your CIO is has been deactivated.
+Groups are deactivated if they did not renew, complete the Town Hall Requirements (in August), or for other various reasons.
 If you’re unsure why your organization isn’t visible, email email@example.com and we will tell you what action you need to take to return your group to active status.

-If your group is inactive, this means that the group either voluntarily decided to disband or that it has not renewed for two consecutive academic years.
-If you are looking to revive an inactive organization, you will need to pursue the “new CIO” aka "Organization Recognition" process again to revive it.
+If you are looking to revive an deactivated organization, you will need to pursue the “new CIO” aka "Organization Recognition" process again to revive it.